GSA/digitalgov.gov/content/resources/_x/uservoice-federal-terms-of-service.md

 layout: docs
 ---

-[UserVoice](https://www.uservoice.com/) isÂ a feedback forum and in-app widget to capture the ideas your users care about most.
+[UserVoice](https://www.uservoice.com/) is a feedback forum and in-app widget to capture the ideas your users care about most.
 Reporting and analytics to aggregate and prioritize ideas for your roadmap.

 <a class="button" style="color: #000000" href="https://www.uservoice.com/tos/federal/6">View UserVoice Federal Terms of Service</a>